Open House Festival

 Richmond Cemetery, Grove Gardens, Lower Grove Road, TW10 6HP

-A small, charming Gothic Revival cemetery chapel made from Kentish ragstone, with plate tracery and a mosaic alterpiece.
-It was deconsecrated and then restored for community use.
-Thomas Hardy was apprenticed to the architect.
+A small, charming Gothic Revival cemetery chapel in Richmond Old Burial Ground.
+Recently conserved and back in public use, Grove Gardens Chapel made from Kentish ragstone, with plate tracery and a mosaic altarpiece.
+It was deconsecrated in the 1960s and then restored for community use in the 1990s.

 Richmond